EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

-Workflow RO-Crate is the metadata standard used by {% tool "workflowhub" %} and {% tool "lifemonitor" %} workflows services for publishing computational workflows, enabling researchers to share, discover, and reuse workflows with rich, structured descriptions that support reproducibility and FAIR principles.
+Workflow RO-Crate is the metadata standard used by {% tool "workflowhub" %} and {% tool "lifemonitor" %} workflows services for publishing computational workflows, enabling researchers to share, discover, and reuse workflows with rich, structured descriptions that support reproducibility and the FAIR principles.

 ## Integration with the FAIR principles

-As digital objects to be shared, discovered, and reused, computational workflows benefit from adhering to [the FAIR principles](./fair_rs) - adhering to the [FAIR recommendations for workflows][fair-workflows] can maximise their quality and value as research assets and facilitate their adoption by the wider community, which is essential for [modern research data management][rdmkit].
+As digital objects to be shared, discovered, and reused, computational workflows benefit from adhering to [the FAIR principles](./fair_rs) in general and specifically the [FAIR recommendations for workflows][fair-workflows].
+It can maximise their quality and value as research assets and facilitate their adoption by the wider community, which is essential for [modern research data management][rdmkit].

 The [Workflows Community Initiative’s FAIR Workflows Working Group (WCI-FW)][WCI-FW], a global and open community of researchers and developers working with computational workflows across disciplines and domains, has systematically